Invite friends and family to read the obituary and add memories.

 DAVID MANNING NUNN

 On Tuesday, 26 May 1936, David was born at Baylor Hospital in Dallas, Texas to Pauline Manning Nunn (Ola Pauline Manning) and David Heiston Nunn.
 He would be their only child.
-His stepfather was Ralph Sylvester Hutchison; the housekeeper that helped his mom raise him, Laura Morrell.
-He is survived by wife, son, [brother-in-law] Daniel Beal, half-siblings and numerous cousins.
+The stepfather he gained when he was closer to 9 than 8 years old was Ralph Sylvester Hutchison; the housekeeper who helped his mom raise him was Laura Morrell.
+He is survived by his wife; his son; his [brother-in-law] Daniel Jack Beal, ex-wife Stephanie Ann Beal and their adult children: daughter Courtney Ann Beal; son Donald Jonathon “D.J.”
+Beal; son Bradley William Beal; and daughter Lauren Michelle Beal.
+He is also survived by half-siblings and numerous cousins.

 When he was closer to 9 than 8 years old his mom was wed to Ralph Sylvester Hutchison “Hutch”, a quiet and studious man.
 David declared from his deathbed what he thought of Hutch during David’s childhood: “Hutch was great!”
-Pauline and Hutch would not have any children together, thus David remained an only child.

 As a youth he enjoyed playing baseball outside in the dirt, collecting coins and hunting with his dog Junior and his air-powered single-shot pellet gun.
 They would bring their small game home to mom for cooking.
 When not hunting he played the clarinet in the school band.